freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

   </Note>

   - Press the sleeve SA and hem over, so it'll be easier to sew the hem once you've done the next steps.
-  - Pin both front and back sides together, wrong sides out, from the leg opening all the way to the arm opening in the sleeve.
+  - Pin both front and back sides together, _wrong sides out_, from the leg opening all the way to the arm opening in the sleeve.
   - Sew the whole seam on both sides.
   - Turn the romper _good sides out_.